Who We Are

 Applying for Admission

 By now, you have likely talked to at least one of our members about the Gallery.
-If you wish to apply, the next step is to speak to the Chair of the Membership Selection Committee (MSC) Currently: Jim Baumgartner (780-6640 home/message) He will be happy to answer any questions you may have.
+If you wish to apply, the next step is to speak to the Chair of the Membership Selection Committee (MSC) Currently: Devita Stipek-Writer 509 853 8915.
+She will be happy to answer any questions you may have.

+The Application is attached to this handout (it can also be downloaded online at www.juneauartistsgallery.com/membership.htm).
 Please fill out the form as best you can.
-The MSC will review your application and evaluate it on: Quality of your artwork, Salability of your Artwork, Your Availability to JAG, and the Professionalism of your presentation.
+The MSC will review your application and evaluate it on: Quality of your artwork, Salability of your Artwork, Your availability to JAG, and the Professionalism of your presentation.

-As long as minimum requirements are met, the applicant will be asked to come to an interview with 3 members of the MSC.
-In this 15 – 20 minute interview, the applicant will be asked about their artwork, employment experience, and competency in a retail environment and about themselves in general.
-As long as an applicant meets minimum standards for JAG, their name will go into a qualified applicant pool.
+When minimum requirements are met, the applicant will be asked to come to an interview, bringing sale ready samples of their work, with 3 members of the MSC.
+In this 20- 30 minute interview, the applicant will be asked about their artwork, employment experience, competency in a retail environment, and about themselves in general.
+Applicants with positive interviews and completed applications with then have their work juried by the membership.
+Allow 2-3 weeks for this process.

 Successful applicants will be required to complete the final membership paperwork, pay initiation fee and beginning rent.
 They will then work with the Design Committee to set up their display in the Gallery.
 New members also receive JAG Handbook which includes a copy of the bylaws, current policies and procedures, member lists etc.